Guangxi University: Revival and restoration (1958–1999)

-In 1958, the Central People's Government approved a plan to reconstruct and reopen Guangxi University at a new campus in the city of Nanning.
+In 1958, the Central People's Government approved a plan to reconstruct and reopen Guangxi University at a new campus in Nanning.
 The first step was to rebuild the engineering departments.
 In 1961, Guangxi University absorbed the Guangxi Institute of Technology and the Guangxi University of Science and Technology.
 Ironically, the latter university was composed of former departments of engineering that had been split from Guangxi University two decades ago.
 The university absorbed the Guangxi Forestry College in 1962, which became the basis for a new college of agriculture within the university.

 In 1970, the Guangxi Labor University was merged into Guangxi Agricultural College, a separate institution affiliated with Guangxi University.
 The former college later changed its name to Guangxi Agricultural University.

 In 1978, Guangxi University awarded its first master's degree.

 In March 1997, the Ministry of Education approved the merger of Guangxi Agricultural University into Guangxi University, significantly strengthening its formerly depleted agricultural departments.

 In 1998, the university awarded its first doctoral degree and was approved to establish three additional doctoral programs.

 In 1999, Guangxi University was chosen to participate in Project 211, a national initiative to elevate research standards and faculty hiring resources for a select group of rising universities.